princika-rai/TO-DO-LIST-/README.md

 4.Delete tasks

-Here you can also maintain a todo list of your selected title also by just typing your prefered title after the link For Example :- https://damp-bastion-28099.herokuapp.com/. <your title>
+Here you can also maintain a todo list of your selected title also by just typing your prefered title after the link For Example :- https://damp-bastion-28099.herokuapp.com/ "your tittle"

 Glimpse:-